-- The project title, located near the top of the page, should be consistent throughout the entire proposal. - There should be an identification that this proposal is for a NPS AGO Project. - State the organization that is implementing the project and requesting the money. - Include the date of submittal and a budget summary. - The budget summary lists only the requested amount of AGO funds, the amount of match and the total project amount.
+- The project title, located near the top of the page, should be consistent throughout the entire proposal. - There should be an identification that this proposal is for an NPS AGO Project. - State the organization that is implementing the project and requesting the money. - Include the date of the submission and a budget summary. - The budget summary lists only the requested amount of AGO funds, the number of matches and the total project amount.